laminba2003/blog/content/about.md

 * Drafting of specification documents
 * Design and follow up of technical and operational acceptance
 * Participation in workshops of application and technical architecture definition
-* Monitoring of the effective functioning of applications in production
 * Resolution of operational and performance incidents
 * Front-end and back-end development of applications
-* Guarantee the good execution in production of the applications

 ## Technical skills